 Elevating Science, Art & Technology

-All SoA STEM Designated Degree programs are characterized by a rigorous, research-based pedagogy with emphases on computational design, building science, industry and/or practice.
-The Department of Education CIP codes for these programs allow international students to apply for an OPT extension.
+All SoA STEM-designated degree programs are characterized by a rigorous, research-based pedagogy with emphases on computational design, building science, industry, and/or practice.